k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Field Type Include List

-The purpose of the ```fieldTypeIncludeList``` plugin input parameter is to allow controlling which field's data types should be considered for creating the relations.
+The ```fieldTypeIncludeList``` plugin input parameter controls which field data types are considered when creating relations.

-By default, it is set to STRING, INTEGER, REAL for this plugin.
-The valid values are: STRING, INTEGER, REAL, DATETIME, DATE, BOOLEAN.
+By default, this parameter is set to the STRING, INTEGER or REAL data type for this plugin.
+The valid values are STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.

 #### Queries Path